AP 3434 Responding to Sexual Harassment Under Title IX

 Title IX Coordinator

-Questions concerning Title IX may be referred to the RCC’s Title IX Coordinator whose contact information is below:
+Questions concerning Title IX may be referred to the Title IX Coordinator whose contact information is below:

 RCC’s Title IX Coordinator is Lucia Bartscher and the Title IX Coordinator’s contact information is:

-Redwood Campus – L Bldg.
-Rm 1
+Redwood Campus – L Building

 Phone: 541-956-7124

 Email: [email protected]

 Jurisdictional Requirements – Application of Procedures

-• The conduct took place in the United States;
+- The conduct took place in the United States;

 Definitions

-Decision-Maker: RCC may have one Decision-Maker determine whether the Respondent is responsible, and another Decision-Maker determine the appropriate level of penalty for the conduct.
+Decision-Maker: The person or persons who will oversee the live hearing and make a determination of responsibility.
+RCC may have one Decision-Maker determine whether the Respondent is responsible for sexual harassment in violation of the College’s Title IX policies and procedures and another Decision-Maker determine the appropriate level of disciplinary sanctions for the conduct.
 The Decision-Maker cannot be the Title IX Coordinator or the Investigator assigned to the case.

-• Hearing Decision-Maker: The person who will oversee the live hearing and make a determination of responsibility.
+- Hearing Decision-Maker: The person who will oversee the live hearing and make a determination of responsibility.

 Formal Complaint: A written complaint signed by the Complainant or Title IX Coordinator, alleging sexual harassment and requesting an investigation.
 If the Title IX Coordinator signs the formal complaint, they will not become a Party to the complaint.